 Our Executive and Corporate Social Responsibility Committee currently consists of Ms. Brown, Ms. Bruce, Mr. Finser, Ms. Fox, Mr. Jackson, Ms. Lilek, Mr. McDonagh, Mr. Romasco, and Mr. Romney Sr., with Ms. Fox serving as Chair.
 After the Annual Meeting, Ms. Fox will continue as Chair and the other members of the Executive and Corporate Social Responsibility Committee will be remain the same.
-The Executive and Corporate Social Responsibility Committee met eight times during the 2022 fiscal year.
-The Executive and Corporate Social Responsibility Committee is responsible for, among other things:
+The Executive and Corporate Social Responsibility Committee and Corporate Social Respons

-- assisting our Board of Directors in fulfilling its oversight responsibilities with respect to the development of our corporate social and responsibility policies and implementation of such initiatives; - · advising our Chair and President and Chief Executive Officer regarding the agenda for future Board meetings; and - reviewing our monthly financial results and attending to other matters requiring attention during the calendar months that our Board of Directors does not meet.
+- assisting our Board of Directors in fulfilling its oversight responsibilities with respect to the development of our corporate social and responsibility policies and implementation of such initiatives; - advising our Chair and President and Chief Executive Officer regarding the agenda for future Board meetings; and - reviewing our monthly financial results and attending to other matters requiring attention during the calendar months that our Board of Directors does not meet.